haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 ## OVERVIEW & PURPOSE

+## OBJECTIVES

+## DATA USED

+## COMPLETION

+## EXERCISE PHASES

+### Part 1: The ring rail line visualization
 The Ring Rail Line, also known as “Kehärata”, is a railway line that was opened in 2015 in the Helsinki capital region.
 The new rail route created a connection between Helsinki-Vantaa Airport and the Helsinki region commuter traffic network by joining the existing Vantaankoski and Main line branches.
 The approximately 18-kilometer-long Ring Rail line connects to the current rail network at the Vantaankoski and Hiekkaharju stations and the track between Viinikkala and Ruskeasanta goes in an underground tunnel.

-For the 2015 opening, five new stations were constructed at Leinelä, Helsinki-Vantaa Airport, Aviapolis, Kivistö and Vehkala.
+For theTo 2015 opening, altogether five new stations were constructed at Leinelä, Helsinki-Vantaa Airport, Aviapolis, Kivistö and Vehkala.
 Reservations have also been made for four additional stations at Petas, Viinikkala, Ruskeasanta and Lapinkylä to be built later in the second phase.
 Out of these, the Aviapolis and Airport stations are located underground.
 Similarly, the reserved stations of Ruskeasanta and Viinikkala will be located underground.

 The Ring Rail line improves the accessibility of the airport area and the suburbs along the route, cut down the journey times for over 12 million airport passengers per annum and it is also estimated to create employment for over 60 000 people.